giovannilucente/forward_dynamics_model/README.md

 ```

 ### 3. Generate an artificial ROS2 rosbag
-Place the ROS2 rosbag file in the folder /rosbag.
+Place the ROS2 rosbag file in the /rosbag folder.
-As an example, is possible to generate a ROS2 rosbag file by running:
+If a ROS2 rosbag file is not available, you can generate one by running:
 ```bash
 python3 generate_artificial_rosbag_file.py
 ```